 Writing in The Daily Beast, John Avlon quotes president of Kantar Media CMAG, which tracks political advertising, as saying the level of negative ads leading into the Florida primary has been unprecedented.

 " 'For as long as I've been in politics, 14 years, journalists call me and ask if this is the most negative election ad atmosphere I've ever seen,' says Kenneth Goldstein, president of Kantar Media CMAG, which tracks content and targeting of political advertising.
 'And every year I say, Don't be ridiculous.'

 " 'But this year it's true.
 This primary season is the most negative it's ever been,' asserts Goldstein.
 'I have absolutely never seen television advertising so negative in a Republican presidential primary.' "

 So it would seem that the crucible of this year's Florida presidential primary should have gone a long way to erase many of the doubts in Republican minds about Romney's willingness to do what it takes to win not just the nomination but the White House.

 Whether that will be enough for him to consolidate more support within his party remains to be seen.

 By the way, Micah Cohen, writing for the FiveThirtyEight blog, provides a very useful understanding of Florida's political landscape.
-For those watching the returns from Florida Tuesday night who want to get an early feel for how the evening will end, he suggests focusing on the I-4 Corridor in central Florida.
+For those watching the returns from Florida on Tuesday night who want to get an early feel for how the evening will end, he suggests focusing on the I-4 corridor in central Florida.
 Cohen writes:

 "The I-4 Corridor is usually a swing area in primaries and general elections and is considered the state's bellwether.
 It might be possible to win Florida without winning the I-4 corridor, but it would not be easy.
 Indeed, if Mr. Romney is running up large margins in counties in the Tampa area (which usually are among the first to report their results), then it may be an early night for politicos."